-The HSP Research Foundation is an Australian-based organisation formed in 2005.
+- The HSP Research Foundation is an Australian-based charity formed in 2005.

-- The Foundation is both an Incorporated Association and a Registered Charity.
+- The Foundation is both an Incorporated Association and a Registered Charity with Deductible Gift Recipient Status.

 - It is 100% run by volunteers.
 There are no paid workers.